One of 2 victims in Manchester synagogue attack was accidentally shot by police

 Religious and political leaders condemned the attack and pledged to reassure Britain’s Jewish community, which numbers about 300,000.

-Police said extra officers would be on the streets of Manchester on Friday and through the weekend.
+Police said extra officers would be on the streets of Manchester through the weekend.

 Prime Minister Keir Starmer, who visited the scene of the attack on Friday morning with his wife Victoria, said "this was a dreadful attack, a terrorist attack to inflict fear.
 Attacking Jews because they are Jews.